 Caution: Outdoor recreation is potentially hazardous, and you could be seriously injured or killed while recreating along the Jefferson River.
 The information included on this website does not cover all possible hazards and cannot replace sound judgement and good decision-making skills.
 Only you can responsible for your own actions and safety.
-The Jefferson River Canoe Trail Association is not liable for your safety.
+The Jefferson River Chapter / Lewis & Clark Trail Heritage Foundation is not liable for your safety.

 The Jefferson River Canoe Trail retraces by water an essential segment of the Lewis & Clark National Historic Trail along the entire length of the Jefferson River in southwest Montana.